Ken Resnick: American Wrestling Association (1983–1986)

-World Wrestling Federation
+World Wrestling Federation (1986–1987)

 Following his departure from the AWA, Resnick planned on returning to Chrysler, however his friend Blackjack Lanza convinced him to interview for a job with the World Wrestling Federation.
 Resnick joined the WWF on May 1, 1986.
 His final television appearance as a WWF announcer was on the March 14, 1987 episode of WWF Wrestling Challenge.

-Later work
+Later work (1987–present)

 Resnick served as an announcer for the Ladies Professional Wrestling Association during the early 1990s.
-In 1996, he hosted the American Wrestling Federation’s syndicated television program Warriors of Wrestling.
+In 1996, he hosted the American Wrestling Federation's syndicated television program Warriors of Wrestling.
 In 2012 he returned to wrestling as an announcer for Traditional Championship Wrestling.
 In 2018 he became an announcer for Ring Warriors, a professional wrestling promotion that airs on WGN America and Amazon Prime Video.

 Other work

 From 1991 to 1992, Resnick was the announcer of American Gladiators Live Tour.

 In 1996, Resnick was appointed to the Minnesota Amateur Sports Commission by Governor Arne Carlson.
 He was reappointed by Jesse Ventura and Tim Pawlenty.

 Resnick served as the play by play announcer for the first season of RollerJam, a roller derby program that aired on The Nashville Network.